maizzle/maizzle.com/content/docs/components.md

 ## Nested file structure

-If a Component is nested deeper within your `src/components` directory, you can reference it through dot notation.
+If a Component is nested deeper within your `components` directory, you can reference it through dot notation.

 For example, consider the following Component: